What to Look For in a Whole House Air Purifier

 Measuring Performance of an Air Purifier

 There are two kinds of air cleaning devices you can buy.
-You can get a whole house air purification system installed in the ductwork of your HVAC system or you can buy a portable air cleaner for one room only or if you do not have a forced air heating/cooling system.
+You can get a whole house air purification system which is installed in the ductwork of your HVAC system.
+You may also choose to go with a portable air cleaner which is generally designed to clean the air in one room only.

 Evaluating Filters in Your HVAC with the MERV Rating